-I’m Terry McGlynn, a Professor of Biology at Cal State Dominguez Hills.
+I’m Terry McGlynn, Professor of Biology at Cal State Dominguez Hills, and Research Associate at the Natural History Museum of Los Angeles County.
 I’m a tropical biologist, and research in my lab emphasizes experimental natural history of ants.
 When a mystery of nature grows to be too enticing, we pursue the answers.
 Some of these questions are: Why do so many species of ants move their nests around?
 How is it that some ant colonies allow thieves to steal food from them without putting up a fight?
 How is it that slight changes in light, or in trampling of the ground, can cause huge changes in ant biodiversity?
 How do strobe ants strobe, and why do they bother?

 I live in Pasadena, California, in the foothills below the San Gabriel National Monument.
 My spouse works for NASA’s Jet Propulsion Laboratory, working to bring science to the public through museums and other informal education routes.
 She’s smart, hilarious, insightful and supportive.
 Her job has more responsibility as my own, with a little less flexibility, and it matches my job in terms of its joys and challenges.
 Our kid attends a Blair Middle School, one of many superb options in Pasadena Unified School District.
 Being his dad is great in uncountable ways, and also a challenge to me lead by example.

 At CSU Dominguez Hills, we have a few thousand students, nearly all of whom are commuters, and many of whom are taking classes part-time.
 We’re officially a Minority-Serving and Hispanic-Serving Institution.
 Many, and perhaps most, of my students are the first in their families to go to college.
 In the research community, our university is definitely a Small Pond.
 We have a base teaching load of four full lecture courses per semester.
 This could also be two lectures and three lab sections, or perhaps six lab sections.
 Many of us creatively find ways to reassign our time to other activities.